A Midwesterner at heart, Lisa Mecham lives in Los Angeles with her two daughters and the dogs they suckered her into.

-Her poetry, fiction and creative non-fiction have appeared in The Rumpus, Juked, and Barrelhouse Online, among other publications.
+Her poetry, fiction and creative non-fiction have appeared in The Rumpus, Juked, and BOAAT, among other publications.
 Honors include a nomination for the James Kirkwood Award through the UCLA Extension Writing Program and a nomination for the Pushcart Prize for her piece "A Long Walk Through Belmont" in Digital Americana.
 She has also been spotlighted as a "Writer on Fire" by The Butter.

 Lisa is a slave to nostalgia and when she isn't procrastinating, she's revising her first novel and working on a short film.